 - Follow up with a richer formula, work it into skin to nudge out every last trace of dirt, grime and grease, then rinse with water.
 I love Caudalie Gentle Cleansing Milk, which somehow manages to blend being incredibly soft, unfoamy, unperfumed and unbothersome to even the most sensitive eyes, with supreme cleansing prowess.

 Fail to exfoliate and your skincare products – no matter how hi-tech or pricey – will fail to deliver, since they won’t be able to penetrate that layer of dead skin cells.

-- Try using a Clarisonic cleansing device, muslin cloth or, if you have more sensitive skin, a konjac sponge, to remove your daily cleanser, gently exfoliating as you go.
+- Remove the last stage of your cleanser with a muslin cloth or, if you have more sensitive skin, a konjac sponge, gently exfoliating as you go.

 5. Yoga – For Your Face